derecalliance/cryptography/README.md

 There is a caveat that during reconstruction, in some settings such as DeRec's use case, the client may not have any prior state; i.e., the client does not know the expected Merkle root.
 We address this by replicating the Merkle root within each share that is given to a shareholder.
 During reconstruction, the client looks for a root value that is present in at least a threshold `t` number of received shares; otherwise, reconstruction aborts.

+## Secure Channel

+We use the OpenPGP sign-then-encrypt functionality for all communication between parties.
+The key sizes are as follows: 4096-bit RSA keys (with AES-256) for encryption, P256 ECDSA keys for signing.
+We recommend the use of [PGPainless](https://github.com/pgpainless/pgpainless) for the implementation (see [PGPainless-keygen](https://github.com/pgpainless/pgpainless#easily-generate-keys) and [PGPainless-sign-then-encrypt](https://github.com/pgpainless/pgpainless#encrypt-and-sign-data).